 Irving S. Sigal Postdoctoral Fellowship Recipients

-The American Chemical Society has awarded the 13th Irving S. Sigal Postdoctoral Fellowship (2020-2022) to Dr. Olja Simoska.
+The American Chemical Society has awarded the 14th Irving S. Sigal Postdoctoral Fellowship (2022-2024) to Dr. Jasmine N. Tutol.

 Dr. Herdeline Ann M. Ardoña (2018-2020 Sigal Fellow)

-Department of Chemical and Biomolecular Engineering, University of California, Irvine (appointment in late 2020)
+Assistant Professor Department of Chemical and Biomolecular Engineering & Assistant Professor Biomedical Engineering (Joint Appointment), University of California, Irvine

 Fellowship Topic: Herdeline completed her doctoral studies in 2017 at Johns Hopkins University, under the supervision of Professors John D. Tovar and Hai-Quan Mao.
 Her postdoctoral research will be on “Biohybrid Integration of Photoresponsive Polymeric Interfaces” under the supervision of Professor Kevin Kit Parker at the Wyss Institute of Biologically Inspired Engineering, Harvard University.
 Herdeline’s doctoral dissertation is titled “Molecular Engineering Strategies for the Development of Energy Transporting Conjugated Systems Towards Bioelectronics.”
 Her doctoral research focused on the development of new ways to effectively generate localized electric fields within the internal electronic conduits of peptide-based nanomaterials and exploring the underlying molecular design rules that govern their self-assembly mechanisms.
 For her Irving S. Sigal Postdoctoral Fellowship, Herdeline will develop photoresponsive polymeric surfaces that can be integrated with biohybrid tissues.
 This photomodulated platform can potentially enable a label-free spatiotemporal control over the actuation of engineered in vitro tissues.